EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 To learn more about how RocksDB uses memory, check out this wiki page: https://github.com/facebook/rocksdb/wiki/Memory-usage-in-RocksDB

 ## Difference of spinning disk
-* Memory / Persistent Storage ratio is usually much lower for databases on spinning disks.
+##### Memory / Persistent Storage ratio is usually much lower for databases on spinning disks.
 Suggestions:
-** Use relatively larger block sizes to reduce index block size.
+* Use relatively larger block sizes to reduce index block size.
 You should use at least 64KB block size.
 You can consider 256KB or even 512KB.
-** enable options.optimize_filters_for_hits to reduce some bloom filter block size.
+* enable options.optimize_filters_for_hits to reduce some bloom filter block size.
-** Be careful about whether you have enough memory to keep all bloom filters.
+* Be careful about whether you have enough memory to keep all bloom filters.
 If you can't, it's suspicious whether bloom filter can help.
-** Try to encode keys in more compacted way.
+* Try to encode keys in more compacted way.
 Shorter keys can reduce index block size.

-* Spinning disks usually provide much lower random read throughput than flash.
+##### Spinning disks usually provide much lower random read throughput than flash.
-** This is a controversy suggestion: use level-based compaction, as it is more friendly to reduce reads from disks.
+* This is a controversy suggestion: use level-based compaction, as it is more friendly to reduce reads from disks.
-** If you use level-based compaction, use options.level_compaction_dynamic_level_bytes=true.
+* If you use level-based compaction, use options.level_compaction_dynamic_level_bytes=true.

-* Throughput gap between random read vs. sequential read is much higher in spinning disks.
+##### Throughput gap between random read vs. sequential read is much higher in spinning disks.
 Suggestions:
-** Enable RocksDB-level read ahead for compaction inputs: options.compaction_readahead_size with options.new_table_reader_for_compaction_inputs=true
+* Enable RocksDB-level read ahead for compaction inputs: options.compaction_readahead_size with options.new_table_reader_for_compaction_inputs=true
-** Use relatively large file sizes.
-We suggest at least 256MB ** Use relatively bigger block sizes
+* Use relatively large file sizes.
+We suggest at least 256MB
+* Use relatively bigger block sizes

-* Spinning disks are much larger than flash:
+##### Spinning disks are much larger than flash:
-** To avoid too many file descriptors, use relatively larger files.
+* To avoid too many file descriptors, use relatively larger files.
 We suggest at least file size of 256MB.

-Coming soon...

 ## Example configurations
 In this section we will present some RocksDB configurations that we actually run in production.